Anwarvic/anwarvic.github.io/README.md

 - `js/`: Directory containing all JavaScript scripts in this blog.
   - `jquery.v3.3.1.min.js`: JQuery v3.3.1 (included so I can work offline).
   - `main.js`: User-defined functions.
-  - `search.json`: JSON file that creates blog database for the search functionality.
-Gonna talk about in more detail [later](#Search).
+  - `search.json`: JSON file that builds the blog database for the search functionality, gonna talk about in more detail [later](#Search).
   - `simple-blog-search.min.js`:
   [Simple Blog Search](https://github.com/SeraphRoy/SimpleBlogSearch)
   plugin used for the search functionality.